modular/modular/KGEN/docs/public/get-started.md

     Playground](https://playground.modular.com) using the email
     address you provided in the above form.

-3. Chat with us on [Discord](http://discord.gg/modular), report [issues on GitHub](https://github.com/modularml/mojo), and feel free to share your Mojo code with others.
+3. Share feedback, ideas, issues, or just chat with other users in our [Mojo community](/mojo/community.html).
+Also feel free to share your Mojo code with others.

 ## What to expect